soudeepd/soudeeps-research-group/docs/_pages/contact.md

 permalink: /contact/
 ---

-If you are writing with consulting enquiries, please email us directly at <a href="mailto:soudeeps.research.group@gmail.com">soudeeps.research.group@gmail.com</a> with a short description of the problem, the available data, the expected timeline, and the intended use of the analysis.
+If you are writing with consulting enquiries, please email the PI directly at <a href="mailto:soudeep@iimb.ac.in">soudeep@iimb.ac.in</a> with a short description of the problem, the available data, the expected timeline, and the intended use of the analysis.

 For research, collaboration, alumni, or student-related enquiries, please use the form below or write by email.
 If you are particularly interested in a research assistantship, internship, doctoral supervision, or postdoctoral position, please mention your academic background, technical skills, research interests, and a brief explanation of how your interests connect with the group's work.
 If this information is missing, your query may remain unanswered.